PLANT MAGAZINE

-The main role of phytotherapy in the treatment of bad breath involves the use of a number of plants whose primary objective:
+The main role of phytotherapy in the treatment of bad breath involves the use of medicinal plants with the following properties:

 Parsley: (Petroselinum crispum) With the same function as the mint.
 (Take 3 tablespoons of juice per day, obtained by crushing the plant or shop in shop) (Consult possible toxicity in the complete article of the parsley)